May contain affiliate links. See my disclosure page for more information.

 You can also use your regular ground coffee in a Keurig by using a reusable filter.
 This kind allows you to fill the filter with loose coffee and plop it right into the Keurig like you would any other pod.
 Just be sure you buy a filter that is compatible with your Keurig model.
 It’s a much environmentally friendly option too.

 So that’s it.
 I hope I’ve given you some inspiration on how to save on your coffee habit.
 Use the tips above for every day, and reserve the coffeehouse for a day when you need a special treat.

 As I was making my coffee the other day, I thought about the pounds and pounds of coffee grounds I must have thrown out over the years, and wondered if there were other ways I could use the grounds.
 I did a bit of reading and found that coffee makes a great deodorizer.
-I’m the mom of two kids in diapers and sometimes, my house doesn’t smell the freshest.
+I have two little kiddos and sometimes, my house doesn’t smell the freshest.
 I usually put baking soda in my little one’s diaper pail but recently started putting coffee grounds in instead.
 The results were immediate and surprising.
 Coffee grounds are now my go-to method to reduce the eau de diaper emanating from my kid’s rooms.
 But there are many other uses for coffee grounds too.
 In fact here are fourteen additional uses for those grounds.